2nd March 2020

 A: No. All 11+ recruitment with me takes place in the summer term and holidays of Year Three.
 11+ tuition with me begins in Y4.
 I do not accept students for 11+ tuition from Year Five.

-A: No. Please do not call me or call at my home to request that your child is placed on a waiting list because I will not fill places in the unlikely event of a place being available.
-(It would be unfair on the existing children in the group.) appreciate that some parents are desperate to start tuition for their child, but there is absolutely nothing I can do for families in this situation.
+A: There are no vacancies for students in Y4 in September 2020, but I will maintain a waiting list until December.
+After that time, I will not fill places in the unlikely event of a place being available.
+(It would be unfair on the existing children in the group.)
+I appreciate that some parents are desperate to start tuition for their child, but there is absolutely nothing I can do for families in this situation.

 Q:Do you offer any tuition in school hours?

-A: No. Please don't contact me to request this service.
+A: No, except to my own students in the very exceptional situation of the lockdown.
+Please don't contact me to request this service.

 Q: Do you offer tuition to children who are home-schooled?